GSA/digitalgov.gov/content/posts/2012-12-18-norad-tracks-santa-app.md

 ---
+url: /2012/12/18/norad-tracks-santa-app/
 date: 2012-12-18 2:31:58 -0400
-title: 'NORAD Tracks Santa App'
+title: NORAD Tracks Santa App
 summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by&nbsp;NORAD.
 The&nbsp;NORAD Tracks Santa apps&nbsp;provide a countdown to Santa&amp;#8217;s Christmas Eve flight, interactive games and live tracking of Santa&amp;#8217;s progress on December 24th.
 Why We'
-authors: [jparcell]
 categories:
   - Mobile
 tag: